Improved bounds on the zeros of the chromatic polynomial of graphs and claw-free graphs: Interpretations of the coefficients of the chromatic polynomial

 \subsection{Acyclic orientations}

 Another well known interpretations of the coefficients of $\chi_G$ is in term of \emph{acyclic orientations with a unique source} due to Greene and Zaslavsky~\cite{greene1983interpretation}*{Theorem 7.3} that we will now describe.
 Let $H=(U,E)$ be a graph and let $v\in U$.
-An orientation $\omega$ of the edges of $H$ is called \emph{acyclic with unique source $v$} if the directed graph obtained from $H$ and $\omega$ does not contain directed cycles and has $v$ as its only source (i.e., all edges incident to $v$ are oriented away from $v$ while any other vertex has at least one edge oriented towards it.)
-We denote by $\text{AO}(H,v)$ the collection of all acyclic orientations of $H$ with $v$ as its unique source, and $\text{ao}(H,v)$ is its size.
+An orientation $\omega$ of the edges of $H$ is called \emph{acyclic with unique source $v$} if the directed graph obtained from $H$ and $\omega$ does not contain directed cycles and has $v$ as its only source (i.e., all edges incident to $v$ are oriented away from $v$ while any other vertex has at least one edge oriented towards it).
+We denote by $\text{AO}(H,v)$ the collection of all acyclic orientations of $H$ with $v$ as its unique source, and $\text{ao}(H,v)$ denotes its size.
+We note that $\text{ao}(H,v)=0$ in case $H$ is not connected (as otherwise there would be more than one source).

 For a finite set $V$ we denote by $\mathcal{P}(V)$ the collection of partitions of $V$ into non-empty sets.
 Let now $G=(V,E)$ be a graph equipped with an ordering of its vertices.
 Consider the following polynomial